RahimR26/YouTubeSearch/README.md

 ## Test Cases

+### FYI: Sometimes when running the test case for the first time, if it takes too long for the query to type into the search box, try re-running the test case.

 ### 1. SearchCorrection Test

 In this test, an intentionally incorrect word is provided for search, and the framework checks if YouTube provides a correct suggestion after the search.
 It will print the correction by youtube as a result.